 We want the racing community throughout the United States to learn about the Rayce Rudeen Foundation’s work to expand access to addiction resources and remove the stigma of addiction within our communities.

-When Kevin’s car and driver rolls out onto the track, the following is read to the fans:
+When Kevin’s car and driver roll out onto the track, the fans hear this from the announcer:

-In 2021 we added a very special award called the Rayce Rudeen Award.
-This award was given to someone who exemplified Rayce’s humble heart and selflessness.
-The recipient of this award demonstrated kindness to those around him/her, made sure others were cared for, showed a compassionate heart.
-We could not be prouder to of those who won this award.
+In 2021, we added a very special award to the race: the Rayce Rudeen Award.
+This award is given to someone who exemplifies Rayce’s humble heart and selflessness.
+The recipient of this award demonstrated kindness to those around him/her, made sure others were cared for, and showed a compassionate heart.
+We could not be prouder of those who have won this award.

 2021 Circle City Speedway: Blake Anderson – the first ever to receive the award